molinfo-vienna/CDPKit/Doc/Sphinx/Source/cdpl_python_tutorial/cdpl_python_tutorial.rst

 .. code-block:: text

-    Hybridization of carbon in Methane: SP3
+    Hybridization of carbon in Methane: sp3

-For the perception of the hybridization state of all `Chem.Atom`_ instances contained in a `Chem.MolecularGraph`_ instance and saving the state for later use as value of the corresponding property
+For perceiving the hybridization state of all `Chem.Atom`_ instances contained in a `Chem.MolecularGraph`_ instance and saving the information for later use as value of the corresponding property
 `Chem.AtomProperty.HYBRIDIZATION`_ the convenience function `Chem.perceiveHybridizationStates()`_ is provided.
-The function expects the `Chem.MolecularGraph`_ instance as first argument and an overwrite flag (see previous section) as second argument.
+The function expects the `Chem.MolecularGraph`_ instance as first argument and the value of the *overwrite* flag (see section `Implicit Hydrogen Count Calculation`_ for information) as second argument.

-Example: Hybridization of Alanine atoms
+Example 2: Hybridization of Alanine atoms

 .. code:: ipython3